Information about Doxifluridine

 Common side effects of doxifluridine

-Nausea, Vomiting, Weakness, Loss of appetite, Increased risk of infection, Reduced blood platelets, Decreased white blood cell count, Hair loss, Bronchospasm, Diarrhoea, Stomatitis (Inflammation of the mouth), Esophagitis, Inflammation of the rectum
+Nausea, Vomiting, Weakness, Loss of appetite, Increased risk of infection, Low blood platelets, Decreased white blood cell count, Hair loss, Bronchospasm, Diarrhoea, Stomatitis (Inflammation of the mouth), Esophagitis, Inflammation of the rectum

 Available Medicine for Doxifluridine

 - Consult your doctor if you have any of the following medical conditions: myelosuppression (decrease in the number of red blood cells, white blood cells, or platelets), infections, ulcer in the stomach or intestine, chickenpox or heart disease.

 - Tell your doctor if you are or planning to become pregnant or are breastfeeding.